-Seahawks position overview: Seattle doesn’t have to make big changes at corner, but it could
+Seahawks position overview: Seattle doesn’t have to make big changes at cornerback — but it could

 2019 number to know: Was the primary nickel in the playoffs with a combined 25 snaps in the games against Eagles and Packers.

-Others on roster in 2019: (Ryan Neal, played only special teams; Jamar Taylor, began the year as the nickel back but was cut midway through; Neiko Thorpe, played 22 snaps before being lost for the year in November and is now an unrestricted free agent).
+Ryan Neal, played only special teams; Jamar Taylor, began the year as the nickel back but was cut midway through; Neiko Thorpe, played 22 snaps before being lost for the year in November and now is an unrestricted free agent.

 2019 review

-The Seahawks went into the season hoping for a bounceback in year three by Griffin, who’d shown making the move to right corner in 2018 might not be as easy as the team had thought it would be, and continued progression in year two by Flowers, a surprise as a rookie in 2018.
+The Seahawks went into the season hoping for Griffin to bounce back in Year 3.
+He showed making the move to right corner in 2018 might not be as easy as the Seahawks thought it would be.
+They also hoped for Flowers, a surprise as a rookie in 2018, to continue progressing in Year 2.

-The perception is that they got one of the two, with Griffin earning a Pro Bowl berth as a replacement after initially being named an alternate, while Flowers was regarded as enduring something of a sophomore slump.
+The perception is that they got one of the two.
+Griffin earned a Pro Bowl berth as a replacement, while Flowers endured something of a sophomore slump.

-Interestingly, some of the numbers indicate the gap between the play of the two might not have been as wide as perceived.
-According to Pro Football Focus, teams had a passer rating of 96.3 when Griffin was the nearest defender as opposed to 82.6 when Flowers was (numbers from Pro Football Reference were similar).
-One reason is that Flowers had three interceptions to zero for Griffin, which factors heavily into the formula.
+Interestingly, the gap between Griffin and Flowers might not have been as wide as perceived.
+According to Pro Football Focus, teams had a passer rating of 96.3 when Griffin was the nearest defender, as opposed to 82.6 when Flowers was nearest.
+One reason: Flowers had three interceptions to Griffin’s zero, which factors heavily into the formula.

-And an obvious mitigating factor is that Griffin plays on the opponent’s right side while Flowers is on the left.
+Griffin plays on the opponent’s right side, while Flowers is on the left, which is an obvious mitigating factor.

-Seattle coach Pete Carroll, though, said frankly at the end of the season that his message to Flowers was “we’ve got to get better” in 2020.
+Seahawks coach Pete Carroll, though, said frankly at the end of the season his message to Flowers was “we’ve got to get better” in 2020.

-The Seahawks had something of a merry-go-round at the nickel corner spot.
+The Seahawks had a merry-go-round at the nickel corner spot.
 Amadi got the start in the opener against the Bengals, who threw for 418 yards.
-Seattle then brought back veteran Jamar Taylor and he held that spot until being released after having some struggles in the win at San Francisco.
+Seattle then brought back veteran Jamar Taylor, who held that spot until he was released after struggling in the victory at San Francisco.

-King then played the nickel spot the next three weeks (in part to match up against the tight end-heavy offenses of the Eagles and Vikings) before the Seahawks turned to Amadi for the rest of the year.
+King then played the nickel spot the next three weeks (in part to match up against the Eagles and Vikings’ tight-end-heavy offenses) before the Seahawks turned to Amadi for the rest of the year.

-Carroll said later he wished the Seahawks might have decided on using Amadi there earlier.
-The playoff game showed that as should only be expected of a rookie who had played little, Amadi has some room to grow.
+Carroll said later he wished the Seahawks decided on using Amadi there earlier.
+Amadi has some room to grow, as the playoff game showed and as should be expected of a rookie who had played little.

 King started three games as an injury replacement for Griffin (twice) and Flowers (once).
 Otherwise, aside from the departed Taylor, no one else played much at corner for Seattle in 2019.